IBM/z_ansible_collections_doc/source/installation/install-collections.rst

            .. note::
-              Ansible collection dependencies, some collections are dependent on other collections, such as the IBM z/OS IMS collection, which has a dependency on the IBM z/OS core collection.
+              Ansible collection dependencies, some collections are dependent on other collections, such as the IBM z/OS IMS collection, which has a dependency on the IBM z/OS Core collection.
 The collections dependencies will be automatically installed, even if you don't selectively install them.